MarekPli/Chinese/README.md

 ## General info
 Program for learn and exercise Chinese characters.
 You can write (or copy Ctrl-v) Chinese words and receive any information, like writing or pronounciation as meaning as well.
+Then use "Create" button and all the characters are revealed.

 Pictures are only examples, vocabulary and pictures are in files not included, as fonts are.